Paul Sarlo: Political career

 Before his service as State Senator, Sarlo spent one term in the General Assembly, the lower house of the New Jersey Legislature, from 2002 to 2003.
-He and Wallington, New Jersey mayor Walter Wargacki sought to unseat Republican incumbent Paul DiGaetano and take the second seat that was vacated when John V. Kelly decided to challenge for the State Senate (which he lost).
-Although the Democrats did not gain both seats Sarlo was able to finish second in the voting and won a seat.
+He and then-Wallington, New Jersey mayor Walter Wargacki sought to unseat Republican incumbent Paul DiGaetano and take the second seat that was vacated when John V. Kelly decided to challenge for the State Senate (which he lost).
+Although the Democrats did not gain both seats, Sarlo finished second in the voting and won a seat.

 As an Assemblyman, he served as Vice Chairman of the Labor Committee and as a member of the Appropriations Committee.
 He was a member of the Assembly Light Rail Panel and the Assembly Task Force on Fiscal Responsibility.
 While in the Assembly, Sarlo was the prime sponsor of the bill creating a $29 million grant to establish a statewide bio-terrorism response plan.
 He also sponsored legislation to restore the Office of Public Advocate and to provide benefits and incentives for members of volunteer fire departments and rescue squads.
 He has also taken leading roles on legislation related to the health and welfare of women and children.

-Sarlo was appointed as state senator when former District 36 Senator Garry Furnari, an attorney and mayor of Nutley was appointed to the New Jersey Superior Court.
+Sarlo was appointed as state senator when former District 36 Senator Garry Furnari, an attorney, and mayor of Nutley, was appointed to the New Jersey Superior Court.
 Sarlo had been the choice of Bergen County Democratic Organization Chairman Joe Ferriero to succeed Furnari.
 After he was appointed to the State Senate, Frederick Scalera was appointed to fill his vacant seat in the Assembly.

 In the 2003 general election, Sarlo was challenged by former New Jersey General Assembly member John V. Kelly.
 Sarlo outspent Kelly by a nearly three-to-one margin in a pivotal race at a time when the Senate was evenly split between the two major parties and a change in party for any one seat could tip control of the upper house.
 Democrats won full control of the Senate and Sarlo won election to a full term in office by a margin of 53–44%.
 Exactly one year after being elected to the state senate Sarlo would serve as Assistant Majority Leader from 2004 to 2007 under Majority Leader Bernard Kenny from Jersey City, New Jersey.
 Sarlo was re-elected in 2007 by defeating Michael Guarino and in 2011 by defeating Donald DiOrio.